 # 5. Define the requirements well

 Effectively documenting requirements is the backbone in order to align the end product with business objectives.
-It is imperative that all parties (clients, managers and team leaders) meet to document requirements in a clear and concise manner, leaving no room for gaps or improvisation.
+It is imperative that all parties (clients, managers, and team leaders) meet document requirements in a clear and concise manner, leaving no room for gaps or improvisation.